go101/immutable-value-proposal/README.md

 ### Runtime implementation

-Beside the next to be explained reflection section, the inpact on runtime made by this proposal is not large.
+Beside the next to be explained reflection section, the impact on runtime made by this proposal is not large.

 Each internal method value should maintain a `fixed` property.